 When planning for a future purchase and devising a strategy for saving towards a goal, it can be tricky to work out how long it might take to achieve it.

-Perhaps you're saving for a dream holiday and visioning laying on your sun lounger, sipping cocktails.
+Perhaps you're saving for a dream holiday and imagining laying on your sun lounger, sipping cocktails.
 Or maybe you have your mind set on a deposit for a house or a new car and want to understand when you might be able to lay your hands on the keys.
 Or perhaps you're wondering what age you might be able to retire at, and are looking at setting up a regular savings plan.
 Whatever the reason, help is at hand, so read on...

 To assist you with your future planning, I've created an easy-to-use 'savings calculator'.
 To use this you will need to know your current savings balance, your savings target and the regular monthly amounts you intend to save.
 To assist you with reaching your savings goal sooner, you'll find some effective strategies for saving featured underneath the calculator.

-Note: If you would like to know how much to save each month to reach your target in a set period of time, please use the monthly savings goal calculator.
+If you would like to know how much to save each month to reach your target in a set period of time, please use the monthly savings goal calculator.
 Note that compounding is set to monthly and deposits are made at the start of each period.